 When Gabrielle withdrew her hand, Tanya spied the silver ring on her finger.

-Gabrielle headed towards Xena when she heard Tanya call out.
+Gabrielle headed towards Xena, hearing Tanya call out, "Thank you."

-"Not only for saving my life, but also, for the chat."
+"Not only for saving my life, but for the chat too."

 "Forgive me for my words directed at you.
-You both are my heroes, it just, Xena's my idol?"
+You both are my heroes, however, Xena's my idol."